vertilia/text/README.md

 - no need to use constants or other intermediate constructs replacing messages in source code;
 - handling of plural forms and context-based translations;
-- use of standard translation process based on PO files, multitude of editors or processes may be used;
+- standard translation process based on PO files; multitude of editors or processes may be used;
 - translations are stored in `.php` files which allows for a quick autoloading and opcode caching, minimized runtime effort to get translation into memory;
 - stable and predictable work in multiprocess web environments, not tied to currently installed system locales.